ELIXIR-IIB-training/site/pages/training_courses/2025-12-03-Train_the_trainer_Naples.md

 By the end of this course learners can:

 - list learning principles a good trainer should have in mind
-- describe key phases of curriculum & course development;
+- describe key phases of curriculum & course development
 - propose training techniques drawing on learning principles
 - explain the primary role of learning outcomes
 - distinguish different types of assessment & their role in supporting learner progression towards learning outcome